devopsclouds/devops/kubernetesdoc.md

 when u stop main container it will not affect to pod but restart increment no ipaddress will change

+  # test
+Create a pod called time-check in the dvl1987 namespace.
+This pod should run a container called time-check that uses the busybox image.
+Create a config map called time-config with the data TIME_FREQ=10 in the same namespace.
+The time-check container should run the command: while true; do date; sleep $TIME_FREQ;done and write the result to the location /opt/time/time-check.log.
+The path /opt/time on the pod should mount a volume that lasts the lifetime of this pod.

 how the config map applies in a pod k create cm time-config --from-literal=TIME_FREQ=10 -n dvl1987